 In 2015, IFPD launched a new project in Bodhgaya (State of Bihar) with its local partner Agragami.
-Three key components are being implemented: health, education and income generation.
+Four key components are being implemented: health, education, sanitation and income generation.

 The project combines three main lines:

 The education program focuses on setting up and managing Children's Activity Centers (CACs) in the project area; 10 CACs are currently in operation, which allow children aged between 5 and 14 years to develop their reading skills, imagination and self-expression.
 The CACs have a collection of illustrated books; the facilitators at the CACs play an important role by inviting children to read aloud, to enact or tell the stories they particularly liked, and to draw and make craft items related to these stories.
 The CACs also provide inputs to children regarding personal hygiene, and organize outdoor games as well as parent meetings.

 In order to improve the CAC offer and to sustain it in the long run, Agragami and IFPD plan to partner with governmental schools, and to run CACs within school premises so that all the children coming to school can also take advantage of the facilities of the CACs.

 The sanitation program is being coordinated by a young engineer, who is volunteering for Agragami.
 The objective of the program is to raise awareness on hygiene, waste management (collection and segregation of garbage), safe drinking water, and the building / proper use of toilets.
 It is a pilot program conducted in one of the areas covered by Agragami; the program will subsequently be replicated in all project areas.

 The main part of the livelihood component is the creation and management of a hotel and hospitality related training centre for youth in Bodhgaya, which has been officially launched on November 14th, 2017.

 Bodhgaya is one of the holiest sites for Buddhist pilgrims.
 It is also an important tourist destination, and during the season (October to February) a large number of visitors arrive from both the Far East and Europe.